-For a performer, the process of reviewing memorabilia and a lifetime of professional work provides an opportunity for life review.
+For a performing arts professional, the process of reviewing memorabilia and a lifetime of work provides an opportunity for life review.
 According to Robert Butler, a pioneer on aging and ageism:

 Life review is a personal process by which a person evaluates his or her life as it nears its end.
 This spontaneous psychological event is seen especially when one is confronted by death or a major crisis, although some individuals may not be fully aware of it and may even deny that it is happening at all.
 The intensity and emphasis placed on putting one’s life in order is most striking in old age … The strength of life review lies in its ability to help promote life satisfaction, psychological well-being, and self-esteem.